Trevor Oakes: Career

-Personal life
+Personal life and death

-Oakes was born in Leicester.
+Oakes was born in Leicester on 9 September 1946.
 He was a press knife maker by trade before he was in Showaddywaddy professionally.
-One of Oakes' interests is football, and on a few occasions between the 1970s–1990s, he participated in the Showbiz XI celebrity charity football team.
+One of Oakes' interests was football, and on a few occasions between the 1970s and 1990s, he participated in the Showbiz XI celebrity charity football team.

 Two of his sons, Scott Oakes and Stefan Oakes, were both professional footballers.
-In a 2014 interview, Oakes said that he had lived in Torquay, Devon with his partner Caroline, but is now back in his native Leicester.
+In a 2014 interview, Oakes said that he had lived in Torquay, Devon with his partner Caroline, but later moved back to his native Leicester.